Science News Roundup: Australian telescope maps deep space at record speed; China successfully lands spacecraft on moon to retrieve lunar rocks and more | Science-Environment

 Australian telescope maps deep space at record speed

-Comparable surveys of the sky have taken as long as 10 years.
-Massive Puerto Rico telescope collapses

-The massive telescope at Puerto Rico's Arecibo Observatory that had been deteriorating since August collapsed on Tuesday, officials said, after 57 years of astronomical discoveries.
-The radio telescope's 900-ton instrument platform, suspended by cables 450 feet (137 meters) above a 1,000-foot-wide (305 meters) bowl-shaped reflector dish, fell on Tuesday morning, the U.S. National Science Foundation said.
+A massive radio telescope at Puerto Rico's Arecibo Observatory - one of the world's largest - collapsed on Tuesday after sustaining severe damage since August, officials said, following 57 years of astronomical discoveries.
+The deteriorating telescope's 900-ton instrument platform, suspended by cables 450 feet (137 meters) above a 1,000-foot-wide (305 meters) bowl-shaped reflector dish, fell on Tuesday morning, the U.S. National Science Foundation said.
 No injuries were reported, it added.

 China successfully lands spacecraft on moon to retrieve lunar rocks